plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 If any Player is creating an Adventurer, they place seven random Discoveries into their Roots.
 The Player Shares Discoveries as usual, except for two things:

-1. They draw two random Discoveries whenever they advance their Order; and
+1. Players draw two random Discoveries whenever they advance their Order; and
-2. They return two Discoveries of their choice from their hand at the start of their turn in the Order.
+2. Players return two Discoveries of their choice from their hand at the start of their turn in the Order.

 ### Traversing the World Tree